September 2022 United Kingdom mini-budget: Reversal of tax cuts

 On 17 October, Hunt brought forward the planned emergency statement, announcing the reversal of the majority of Kwarteng's tax cuts in a televised statement, arguing that "at a time when markets are rightly demanding commitment to sustainable public finances, it is not right to borrow to fund this tax cut".
 The measures announced by Hunt would lead to an annual saving of £32bn.
 The only tax cuts from the mini-budget to remain were the cuts to national insurance contributions and the raising of the stamp duty threshold.
-Plans to scrap the Health and Social Levy would also go ahead because the legislation relating to that was already going through Parliament.
+Plans to scrap the Health and Social Care Levy would also go ahead because the legislation relating to that was already going through Parliament.
 Hunt also confirmed the two-year energy price cap would be reduced to six months, and that the government would launch a Treasury-led review into finding an alternative way to help with energy costs that would be less of a financial strain on government.
 Finally he warned there would be cuts to public spending in the Medium-Term Fiscal Plan on 31 October.
 Hunt subsequently outlined the changes in a statement to the House of Commons, telling MPs the government would take "eye-watering" decisions to restore trust and confidence in the UK's finances.
 Responding to the announcement, Shadow Chancellor Rachel Reeves said "An arsonist is still an arsonist, even if he runs back into a burning building with a bucket of water".
 Faisal Islam described the announcement as "the biggest U-turn in British economic history".